GSD5 – MCARDLE DISEASE

-First described in a paper by Dr. Brian McArdle in 1951, McArdle disease is a rare metabolic disorder which causes muscle fatigue, cramping, and pain in everyday activities and exercise.
-If activity is prolonged despite these warnings, then muscle damage ensues, with the risk of muscle breakdown (rhabdomyolysis) and possible kidney failure.
+McArdle disease is a rare metabolic disorder which causes muscle fatigue, cramping, and pain in everyday activities and exercise.
+It was first described in a paper by Dr. Brian McArdle in 1951.
+If, despite these warnings, activity is continued in the presence of pain, then muscle damage ensues, with the risk of muscle breakdown (rhabdomyolysis) and possible kidney failure.

 MANY HAVE DELAYED DIAGNOSIS

 Symptoms are usually apparent during the first decade of life, but many people do not manage to obtain a diagnosis until the third or fourth decade.
 Later in life some people with McArdle disease experience fixed muscle weakness, possibly from cumulative muscle damage or from muscle wasting due to avoidance of activity.
 IamGSD is working to reduce the average age of diagnosis to below the age of 10.